TwisterMc/DailyCo_WP_Plugin/README.md

 ## Known Issues

 1. When leaving a meeting where the person that initiated the meeting can't interact with the site until they refresh the page.
-2. The rooms are not expiring within 24 hours.

 ## Requirements: